Beach Body Myths Sold to Women

 Fact: “Super food” is a marketing term with no scientific meaning.
 Quinoa is actually a high-calorie starch.
 A cup of plain old white potatoes has 120 calories, whereas a cup of quinoa has 222 calories.
 Since the only thing that leads to weight loss is a calorie deficit, and feeling full matters, quinoa may not be a great choice for weight loss.

-Bottom line: adding super foods to your diet may just add extra calories.
+Adding super foods to your diet may just add extra calories.
 Just because a food is currently trending doesn’t mean you have to eat it.
 If you want to lose weight focus on creating a sustainable calorie deficit eating foods that you enjoy (and, of course, use common sense and eat plenty of fruits and vegetables).